Critical Raw Materials Act (CRMA)

 EU Coreper II Provisional Agenda for 1 April 2026 Includes Omnibus IX Automotive, Critical Minerals and Cybersecurity Package

-The EU Council is advancing key legislative files on April 1, 2026, including the Omnibus IX automotive package, critical minerals supply chain resilience, and a new cybersecurity framework.
-These developments signal a strategic push for streamlined vehicle technical standards and enhanced supply chain security, requiring cross-functional alignment on product compliance and sourcing.
+The EU Council is advancing legislative files on automotive technical standards, critical mineral supply chains, and a revamped cybersecurity framework.
+These developments signal a push for streamlined vehicle compliance and enhanced digital security, requiring cross-functional alignment on product sourcing and technical certification.

 data.consilium.europa.euEuropean UnionEuropean Union